 Comment: Questions are an inevitable part of public speaking.
 Be prepared for them.
 If you don’t know the answer, don’t bluff.
 However, offer to find out and follow up with the person asking the question.

 Comment: When your presentation is ready, ask yourself what you would want to know if you were in the audience.
-You might be surprised just how many questions you can anticipate.
+You can anticipate many questions.
 Also, if you are using slides, after your final slide, add two black slides and then as many back-up slides as you like.
 You might be able to use a back-up slide as part of your answer to a question.

 Comment: When someone asks you a question, give that person your full attention.
 Listen actively.
 It is the respectful thing to do.